dotnet/tye/docs/reference/schema.md

 #### `solution` (string)

-Indicates the solution to use when building project-based services in watch mode.
+Indicates the solution file (.sln) or filter (.slnf) to use when building project-based services in watch mode.
 If omitted, those services will be built individually.
-Specifying the solution can help reduce repeated builds of shared libraries when in watch mode.
+Specifying the solution [filter] can help reduce repeated builds of shared libraries when in watch mode.

 ## Service